 We are both nationally certified and Oregon State licensed.
 Educated at East-West College of the Healing Arts (2002), we continually develop our skills to give you uniquely-focused, high-quality hands on therapies.

 Erik works in a deep, meditative way that brings you into a peaceful state while receiving incredible structural work.

 He has helped to create dramatic structural changes in many of his clients.
 Erik is very knowledgeable in anatomy and physiology.
 His gentle, compassionate personality and excellent massage skills have made him a well-known therapist here in Portland.
 Erik grew up in New Orleans and has a Bachelor of Science in Forestry from Louisiana State University.
 Prior to massage, he worked as a forester for over a decade.

 Faye skillfully uses a variety of sensitive techniques that relax deep tissues.
 Her exacting touch is intuitively aware and is capable of impressive depth.

 Faye is skilled in pregnancy massage as well as massage for new mothers.
 Her nurturing, sweet nature helps others feel at ease while her listening skills ensure a massage that meets your needs.
-A native Portlandian, she received a Bachelor of Arts in Mathematics with a minor in German from the Honors College at the U of O. She worked in the high-tech industry for ten years before being drawn into the healing arts.
+A native Portlandian, she received a Bachelor of Arts in Mathematics with a minor in German from the Honors College at the University of Oregon.
+She worked in the high-tech industry for ten years before being drawn into the healing arts.

 We also love fishing, sailing, camping and cross-country skiing, basically anything that brings us outdoors in this beautiful Pacific wonderland.